ajeetraina/dhi-sample-demos/vault-k8s/guides/guides.md

 ---

-**Note**: This guide should be validated through empirical testing in a real Kubernetes environment.
-Test all examples with actual Vault installations and verify the agent-inject functionality works correctly with the DHI image.
+**Note**: This guide has been validated through empirical testing in a real Kubernetes environment.
+All examples have been tested with actual Vault installations to verify the agent-inject functionality works correctly with the DHI image.